I know you’re not supposed to wish your life away (a favourite admonishment of my mother) and you’ve got to live in the moment, etc. etc.

 Perhaps my very favourite way to spend a summer’s evening/night in Paris.
 Sat on the quayside with friends, food (of the apéro variety) and wine (or beer, beer’s fine too).
 Maybe someone brought a small speaker to play a little background music; there’s probably a pack of cards knocking around.
 Time it right, and you’ll get a backdrop of one of those blazing sunsets the Seine seems to see closing out most hot days.
 And the ambiance is brilliant because half of Paris are doing the exact same thing, lining the river for miles on either side, filling the warm air with a lively buzz of exuberant chatter mingled with soft laughter.
 I. Love.
 It.

 Again, I think my favourite location for an afternoon picnic is next to the Seine (there’s a particular spot I like near Pont Neuf) and they look fairly similar to the abovementioned soirées – just with daylight.
 The various parks in and around Paris, and the woods just outside the peripherique also make for good picnicking places, though.
 Wherever you go, there’s obviously got to be food: baguette, fruit (I’d usually choose apricots, pêches plats and/or raspberries for a picnic), cheese (several varieties), saucisson or some other cured meat, crisps (points for flavours that don’t exist in England), and perhaps something sweet to finish it all off (fruit on its own is categorically NOT dessert in my book).
-And then the alcohol, bien sûr – maybe some light Belgian beers (Hoegaarden’s biere blanche is my summer go-to, especially the elderflower variety) or, more likely, a bottle of white wine, kept carefully chilled in a cool bag, little ice packs wedged either side for good measure.
+And then the alcohol, bien sûr – maybe some light Belgian beers (Hoegaarden’s biere blanche is my summer go-to) or, more likely, a bottle of white wine, kept carefully chilled in a cool bag, little ice packs wedged either side for good measure.
 I’m dying to get my wicker basket back in use – it’s cumbersome and a bit of a pain to haul around, but it’s got red gingham lining and it’s bloody gorgeous, so the unwieldiness is wholeheartedly forgiven.
 Priorities.

 7. Guinguettes (and other random pop-ups)